tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 URIs that support non-default protocols, such as {{CONNECT-UDP}} and
 {{CONNECT-IP}}.

+## Proprietary Keys in Proxy Definitions {#proxy-proprietary-keys}

+Implementations MAY include proprietary or vendor-specific keys in the sub-dictionaries of the `proxies` array to convey additional proxy configuration information not defined in this specification.

+A proprietary key MUST contain exactly one underscore character ("_").
+This character serves as a separator between the key name and a vendor-specific namespace.
+For example, "authmode_acme" could be a proprietary key indicating an authentication mode defined by vendor acme.

+Clients that encounter a proprietary key they do not recognise MUST apply the following logic:

+- If the key appears in the `mandatory` array of the proxy definition, the client MUST ignore the entire proxy entry.
+- If the key is not listed in the `mandatory` array, the client MUST ignore the unrecognised proprietary key and proceed with processing the proxy definition as usual.

+This mechanism allows implementations to extend proxy metadata while maintaining interoperability and ensuring safe fallback behaviour for clients that do not support a given extension.

 ## Example

 Given a known HTTP CONNECT proxy FQDN, "proxy.example.org", a client could